venice1200/TapClock/TapClock/README.md

 **Readme for TapClock v0.6.0**

-All Libraries v0.5.7 are also needes for v0.6.0 and
+All Libraries v0.5.7 are also needed for v0.6.0 and
 * PinChange Interrupt library, search for "NicoHood" at GitHub

-All Infos for v0.5.7 are valid for v0.6.0 and
+All Infos for v0.5.7 are valid for v0.6.0 and:
 Usage
 The Menu contains two new values
-* Watchface: 1=Normal Watchface, 2=Wordclock Watchface
+* Watchface: 1=TapClock Watchface, 2=WordClock Watchface
 * Wakeup: will come with v0.6.1

 Gestures